pwncollege/linux-luminarium/builtins/DESCRIPTION.md

-Many see shells as shallow: simply small wrappers around useful utilities.
-This is true to an extent, but ignoring the power of the shell can hamper you when you try to accomplish complex things in Linux.
-In this module, we will delve into using the _shell_ itself, as opposed to the commandline tools that Linux offers.
+While many view shells as simple wrappers around useful utilities, this perspective can underestimate the shell's power.
+Neglecting its capabilities can limit your ability to accomplish complex tasks in Linux.
+In this module, we will explore using the _shell_ itself, beyond relying solely on command-line tools.

-Some questions that we will explore:
+Some questions we will delve into include:

-- How would you print out a file without using `cat`, `more`, and friends?
+- How can you print out a file without using `cat`, `more`, or similar commands?
-- How to do math, number base conversion (especially relevant for raw memory operations and hacking).
+- How do you perform mathematical calculations and number base conversions, especially useful for tasks like raw memory operations and hacking?
-- How to implement complex functionality right in your shell!
+- How can you implement complex functionality directly within your shell?

-We will learn how to use the functionality built into the shell itself (e.g., builtins and other functionality).
+We'll uncover how to leverage the shell's built-in functionalities, such as builtins and other powerful features.

-No, go forth and learn!
+Let's dive in and discover the capabilities of the shell!